abstracted/youtubedl-wrapper/readme.md

-# Simple Bulk Music Download Manager
+# Simple Bulk Download Manager

 This is a unix command line script used to download from soundcloud, spotify and youtube.